Griefed/docker-ICEcoder/README.md

     uid=1000(dockeruser) gid=1000(dockergroup) groups=1000(dockergroup)
 ```

-### Raspberry Pi & building the image yourself
+### Building the image yourself

-Using the [Dockerfile](https://github.com/Griefed/docker-ICEcoder/blob/lsiobase/alpine/Dockerfile), this container can be built and run on a Raspberry Pi.
-I've tested it on a Raspberry Pi 3B.
+Use the [Dockerfile](https://github.com/Griefed/docker-ICEcoder/Dockerfile) to build the image yourself, in case you want to make any changes to it

 #### docker-compose.yml